canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 cd ~/canonical/kernel/ubuntu/noble/linux-gke/linux-main/
 cranky fix
 ```

-You should see some output showing that cranky executed several scripts.
-You see observe cranky going through the updating process for various scripts in the output terminal.
+You should see that cranky executed several scripts and go through the updating process for various scripts in the output terminal.

 ### Rebase on top of updated parent